maengkkong-rim/maengkkong-rim/_posts/2022-09-21-Socially Aware Motion Planning with Deep Reinforcement Learning.md

 <br>

 <h2 id="int">Introduction</h2>
-These tasks often require the robots to be capable of navigating efficiently and safely in close proximity of people, which is challenging because pedestrians tend to follow subtle social norms that are difficult to quantify, and pedestrians' intents are usually not known.
+Robots should navigate efficiently and safely in close proximity of people, but it is challenging because pedestrians tend to follow subtle social norms that are difficult to quantify, and pedestrians' intents are usually not known. <br>

 A common approach treats pedestrians as dynamic obstacles with simple kinematics, and employs specific reactive rules for avoiding collision.
 Since these methods do not capture human behaviors, they sometimes generate unsafe/unnatural movements, particularly when the robot operates near human walking speed.
 To address this issue, more sophisticated motion models have been proposed, which would reason about the nearby pedestrians' hidden intents to generate a set of predicted paths.
 Subsequently, classical path planning algorithms would be employed to generate a collision-free path for the robot.
 Yet, spearating the navigation problem into disjoint prediction and planning steps can lead to the freezing robot problem, in which the robot fails to find any feasible action because the predicted paths could mark a large portion of the space untraversable.
 A key to resolving this problem is to account for cooperation, that is, to model/anticipate the impact of the robot's motion on the nearby pedestrians.